Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Walnut Hill Elementary/Middle School?

-The largest demographic group at Walnut Hill Elementary/Middle School is African American at 58.2%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Walnut Hill Elementary/Middle School is African American at 58.2% of enrollment, in Shreveport, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 56.8/100.

 What is the Resource Investment Index for Walnut Hill Elementary/Middle School?

-Walnut Hill Elementary/Middle School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Walnut Hill Elementary/Middle School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page